Sanjay-shankar-ai/Customer_Support_For_Financial_Services/README.md

 # Customer_Support_For_Financial_Services

-# 📊 AI Customer Support for Financial Services (Main model)
+# 📊 AI Customer Support for Financial Services

 An interactive Streamlit application powered by **LLaMA 3.3-70B**, designed to assist users in navigating financial documents and resolving customer queries with the help of a conversational AI assistant trained on your own uploaded PDFs.